OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-advanced-concepts.md

 ---
-title: Advanced Excel add-in programming
+title: Advanced programming concepts with the Excel JavaScript API
 description: ''
 ms.date: 10/03/2018
 ---

-# Advanced Excel JavaScript add-in programming
+# Advanced programming concepts with the Excel JavaScript API

 This article builds upon the information in [Fundamental Excel add-in programming](excel-add-ins-core-concepts.md) to describe some of the more advanced concepts that are essential to building complex add-ins for Excel 2016 or later.